-Customer Accesses Programmer Website From Within MVPD's network Customer plays role of Subscriber Programmer plays role of Service Provider MVPD plays role of Authentication Provider, Authorization Provider and Content Provider Customer is on MVPD's network (connected to internet through MVPD's network) Customer requests content while on MVPD's network Playing of content is complete Customer is connected to Internet through MVPD's network.
+Name Customer Accesses Programmer Website From Within MVPD's network Actor(s) Customer plays role of Subscriber Programmer plays role of Service Provider MVPD plays role of Authentication Provider, Authorization Provider and Content Provider Pre-Conditions in Addition to 5.1.3 Customer is on MVPD's network (connected to internet through MVPD's network).
+Trigger Customer requests content while on MVPD's network.
+Terminates Playing of content is complete.
+Main Steps Customer is connected to Internet through MVPD's network.
 Customer navigates to Programmer's web portal, which is acting as the Service Provider.
 Customer selects "Sign In" and is presented with a list of supported MVPDs.
 Customer selects the MVPD with which they have a video subscription.
 The Programmer, as the SP, redirects the Customer's browser to the MVPD (acting as the Authentication Provider) for authentication.
 Customer, acting as a Subscriber of the MVPD, uses his credentials to login to the AnP.
 AnP validates customer's credentials.
 AnP will also notes that this access is from within MVPD's network.
 The AnP sends the results of the login to the SP along with authorization attributes and redirects the Customer's browser back to the SP.
-It includes a 'onNet' flag in the authentication response.
-SP verifies Customer authentication and displays filtered video content based on the Customer's authorization attributes.
-10. Customer selects video content.
-11. SP sends authorization status request to MVPD, now acting as the Authorization Provider, for selected content.
-12. AzP determines Customer authorization status for requested content.
-13. SP verifies that Customer is authorized to access content.
-14. Since the onNet flag was sent during authentication, SP sends a content streaming query to the MVPD.
+It includes an 'onNet' flag in the authentication response.
+SP verifies Customer authentication and displays filtered video content based on the Customer's authorization status request to MVPD, now acting as the Authorization Provider, for selected content.
+SP verifies that Customer authorization status for requested content.
+SP verifies that Customer authorization status for requested content.
+Since the onNet flag was sent during authentication, SP sends a content streaming query to the MVPD.
 Based on the response, SP either streams the content from its own servers, or from MVPD's servers.
+Post-Conditions Video content is shown from MVPD's network.